- ECU Creed

 Grievances Covered by This Policy

 A grievance against a University official arises when a student believes he or she has been subjected to inappropriate behavior by a department or University representative (faculty or staff) acting within their role and duty.

 A grievance of personal misconduct by a faculty member or other University employee arises when a student believes he or she is the subject of inappropriate behavior outside of the employee’s role and duties within the University.

-Issues of sexual harassment or discrimination: These issues should be referred to the Title IX Coordinator for Students.
-To review the Policy on sexual harassment or discrimination, refer to this document.
+Issues of sexual harassment or discrimination: These issues should be referred to the Title IX Coordinator.
+For more information, please visit the Title IX website here

 Grievances Not Covered by This Policy Include

-Grade disputes: The grievance process for grade disputes can be found at http://www.ecu.edu/cs-acad/registrar/Appeal-Process.cfm
+Grade disputes: The grievance process for grade disputes can be found at here.

 Informal Grievance Resolution